-You specify a configuration keyword when you do one of the following:
+You specify a configuration keyword in the following situations:

-- Load or create datasets using ArcGIS Desktop, ArcGIS Pro, or geoprocessing tools.
+- Loading or creating datasets using ArcGIS for Desktop or geoprocessing tools.

-- Build geodatabase features such as terrains or topologies.
+- Building geodatabase features such as geometric networks, terrains, or topologies

 ArcGIS uses the specified configuration keyword to look up the parameter name–value pairs associated with it.
 The values contain the configuration strings, which are incorporated in the CREATE TABLE or CREATE INDEX statement ArcGIS submits to the database.